lgorkemt/dockerize-vuejs-app/README.md

 - check the docker instance is running with the command; docker ps

-- Then go to localhost:8080 and see the app is Hello world! app is running
+- Then go to localhost:8080 and see the Hello world! displayed.

 ## Project setup